thomas-bfs/thomas-bfs.github.io/about.md

 ## Research interests

-His main interests are game theory (algorithmic and theoretical), distributed optimization, machine learning and telecommunication networks.
+His main interests are game theory, distributed optimization, machine learning and telecommunication networks.
 In general, I am very much interested in the applied to real-life engineering problems and application.
 His work is interdisciplinary, and includes theoretical concepts from control theory, multi-agent systems and optimization applied to engineering problems.

 ## Double Degree

-Omar Boufous pursued a double Master of Science

-did my double Master's degree in the CosmoStat laboratory under the supervision of [Jérôme Bobin](http://jbobin.cosmostat.org) and [Christophe Kervazo](https://www.cosmostat.org/people/christophe-kervazo).
-We developed a new method coined Distributed GMCA ([DGMCA](https://hal.archives-ouvertes.fr/hal-02426991/)) for tackling large scale sparse Blind Source Separation (BSS) problems where we are not able to scan all the observations simultaneously.

-DGMCA is able to parallelise the workload by the use of a clever manifold-based matrix aggregation procedure.
-It is able to accelerate the widely-used BSS algorithm [GMCA](https://ieeexplore.ieee.org/abstract/document/4337755) (Generalised Morphological Component Analysis) while maintaining the separation performance.
-On top of that, it can even outperform GMCA under some conditions. [[Thesis PDF]]({{ site.url }}{{ site.baseurl }}/assets/documents/Tesis_IngElectronica_LIAUDAT.pdf)
+Omar Boufous pursued the double Master of Science at KTH Royal Institute of Technology and Aalto University as part of the EIT (European Institute of Technology) Digital Master School.
+The double degree combines strong technical programmes with business-oriented modules (Innovation and Entrepreneurship courses, Summer Schools and Business Development Labs, etc).